Beninese literature: Feminist literature

 Patriarchy exists in the contemporary social structure of Benin society in southern Nigeria.
-To some extent, women are placed at a disadvantage.
+Women are placed at a disadvantage.
 There are obvious discriminatory cultural customs in the social environment of Benin.
-In ancient times, the kingdom of Benin was ruled by an Oba (national leader/king of the country).
-Beninese in Nigeria have a tradition of primogeniture, therefore Oba has always been held by men, with the exception for Iyoba of Benin, Beninese women have been in a lower social class since ancient times.
+In ancient times, an Oba (national leader/king of the country) ruled the kingdom of Benin.
+Beninese in Nigeria have a tradition of primogeniture; therefore, Oba has always been held by men, except Iyoba of Benin, Beninese women have been in a lower social class since ancient times.
 The Oba of Benin had a wife and many concubines, and these women could be given as gifts or commodities to the loyal sheikhs.
-In the classical patriarchal Beninese society, male exploitation and oppression of women was ubiquitous.
+In the classical patriarchal Beninese society, male exploitation and oppression of women were ubiquitous.
 Even in modern Beninese society, which has recognized occurrences of female genital mutilation, the number of incidences has not decreased.

 The practice of widowhood is another patriarchal trait that persecutes African women for their feudal superstitions.
 In Benin, if a man dies prematurely, his widow will be summoned and asked to prove her innocence.
 The widow of the deceased is required to shave her head, sleep on the floor with the body for a few days, drink the water used to bathe the deceased and swear on his forehead.
-If the widow unfortunately dies in the process, then she will be considered guilty for the death of her husband.
+If the widow, unfortunately, dies in the process, then she will be considered guilty for the death of her husband.
 However, a widower who lost his wife was not required to perform this ritual.
 Instead, in some areas of Edo, the widower's family and friends would find another woman for him to sleep with until his wife was buried.
-In this way his wife's spirit would not come to disturb his sleep.
-In the 1980s, women in Africa began to give themselves a voice by writing articles, and a large number of female writers and theorists centered on women emerged.
+In this way his wife's spirit would not disturb his sleep.
+In the 1980s, women in Africa began to give themselves a voice by writing articles, and many female writers and theorists centered on women emerged.
 Many outstanding writers and works have criticized patriarchal practices and supported women's political empowerment.
 West African literature and popular art forms are often linked to local women-centered theories, which can further achieve broader emancipation.

-In historical Benin literature, most of the male images are bold, independent of the main power, and occupy the dominant position in the society.
-Women are often dominated by their roles, engaged in simple work, and mainly bear family responsibilities.
-With the rise of women's consciousness, many works from the perspective of women in the French-speaking Republic of Benin reflect the oppression of women's roles, and great dissatisfaction with the unequal relationship between men and women.
+In historical Benin literature, most of the male images are bold, independent of the main power, and occupy the dominant position in society.
+Women are often dominated by their roles, engaged in simple work, and bear family responsibilities.
+With the rise of women's consciousness, many works from the perspective of women in the French-speaking Republic of Benin reflect the oppression of women's roles and great dissatisfaction with the unequal relationship between men and women.